Shauky/denotut/posts/firstday.md

 ---
 title: First Day
-description: "These are some first day stuff"
+date: 2020-10-13T22:33:29.012Z
 ---

-Would you want to do all this online
+Would you want to do all this online.
+This could all be helped if were sure that we

+could edit as easily online